 St. Joseph’s Villa is the longest continuously operating children’s nonprofit organization in the country.
 We were founded in 1834 by the Daughters of Charity, a religious group of women called upon to care for Richmond’s orphaned and impoverished children.
 We have not been closed for a single minute since then.

-Click here to download a graphic timeline of our 180-year history.
+Click here to download a graphic timeline of our history.
 Even as the Villa lived through wars, economic recessions and dramatic social changes, our mission remained steadfast as has our belief in those we serve.
 Each day we live out the Villa’s founding purpose: to change the lives of most marginalized and underserved members of our community.